alitet01/etc/README.md

 Write time entries with start time included into date_from to date_till period to json file `bute_date_from_date_till.json` in current directory

-Backup time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 according to timezone of user which token set to access source Toggl.
+Backup time entries dates cover the period from date_from 00:00 till date_till 23:59
+according to timezone of user which token set to access source Toggl.
 It is better to set Timezone UTC+00 in user profile for this user.

 ### Current version assumes the backup scenario: